romgrk/barbar.nvim/README.md

-" if set to 'buffer_number', will show buffer number in the tabline " if set to 'numbers', will show buffer index in the tabline " if set to 'both', will show buffer index and icons in the tabline let bufferline.icons = v:true
+" if set to 'buffer_number', will show buffer number in the tabline " if set to 'numbers', will show buffer index in the tabline " if set to 'both', will show buffer index and icons in the tabline " if set to 'buffer_number_with_icon', will show buffer number and icons in the tabline let bufferline.icons = v:true

 " Sets the icon's highlight group.